-And that’s when it starts.
+And that’s when it often starts.
 The defensiveness, downplaying and deflections.
 The insults and indignation.
-Too often, a committed person who knows that an extra-marital friendship is inappropriate will deny, deny, deny that it is.
+Too often, a committed person who knows that an extramarital friendship is inappropriate will deny, deny, deny that it is.
 Instead of respecting their partner’s feelings and addressing their concerns, instead of quickly and clearly putting their primary relationship first, they’ll do everything they can to ensure their “friendship” continues.

 They might say, “It isn’t fair!
 I didn’t do anything wrong!”
 Or they’ll put on a show of feigned bafflement: “Why are you worried about this?
 I’m married to you, what does it matter what she/he texts me?”

-They’ll cruelly dismiss their partner’s concerns: “There’s nothing going on, it’s all in your head.
+They’ll dismiss their partner’s concerns: “There’s nothing going on, it’s all in your head.
 You’re paranoid.”
 Or they’ll come up with all kinds of rationalizations and excuses: “So-and-so sends flirtatious texts to everybody, that’s just the way she/he is.
 I can’t control what she/ he sends me.”

-Another tactic is to basically shame their partner into silence.
+Another “drop-it” tactic is to basically shame their partner into silence.
 We all know how public shaming is used nowadays: it allows the shamer to assume a position of moral superiority and simultaneously bully or embarrass another person into withdrawing, usually via a combination of name-calling, humiliation and distortion.

 Ouch, right?
 Right.
 That’s why this tactic works.
 Nobody wants to be “that wife” or “that husband.”

-Now all of this begs the question: might the suspicious partner in fact be jealous and controlling?
+Now all of this begs the question: might it just be an innocent friendship?
+Might the suspicious partner in fact be jealous and controlling?
 Sure, it’s definitely possible.
-Some people are like that.
 That’s why I always encourage my clients to start by self-checking their own behavior.